jbfaden/IDL_AST/README.md

 Java-based IDL syntax parser

 # Assumptions
 This assumes you are on a Linux machine with antlr4 installed.
+Java 17 is used for compiling and running codes.

 # Instructions
 * git clone git@github.com:jbfaden/IDL_AST.git